carevicm/arbutuscollege-react-coding/React_inline_styling/README.md

 Repo:

-GitHub repository: arbutuscollege-react-coding
+GitHub repository: arbutuscollege-web_react
 Directory: React_inline_styling
 File: task_3/dashboard/src/Login/Login.js, task_3/dashboard/src/Notifications/Notifications.js, task_3/dashboard/src/Notifications/NotificationItem.js
-Please review your task manually with the following checklist in task_3/dashboard/src/Login/Login.js, label and an input are on each line
+Please review your task manually with the following checklist in task_3/dashboard/src/Notifications/NotificationItem.js, padding for item is 10px 8px

-0/9 pts
+9/9 pts
 4. Animation
 mandatory
 Let’s create an animation that we can display when the user hovers on the Notifications menu or when there is a new notification.
 In task_4/dashboard/Notifications/Notifications.js: